acaranta/docker-minecraft-client/README.md

 ```

 where :
-* LOCALPATHFIR is the local directory where minceracft launcher/login data will be saved between sessions
+* LOCALPATHDIR is the local directory where minceracft launcher/login data will be saved between sessions
 * 5800-5900 ports are VNC ports

 ## Access it